 - You can achieve unlimited colors using dye sublimation.

-- Design are long lasting, resisting both flake and fade.
+- Designs are long-lasting, resisting both flake and fading.

-- It is the best solution on polywater fabric.
+- It is the best solution for polywater fabric.

 Cons

-- Does not work well on dark textile or cotton shirts.
+- Does not work well on dark textiles or cotton shirts.

-- Dyeing may miss area like folds side seam, and some part of shirt.
+- Dyeing may miss areas like folds side seam, and some parts of the shirt.

-- Limited to polyester fabric for good result.
+- Limited to polyester fabric for good results.

 3. Heat Transfer Vinyl Printing